SQream/sqream_docs/operational_guides/external_tables.rst

-.. _foreign_tables:
+.. _external_tables:

 ***********************
-Foreign Tables
+External Tables
 ***********************
-Foreign tables can be used to run queries directly on data without inserting it into SQream DB first.
+External tables can be used to run queries directly on data without inserting it into SQream DB first.

 SQream DB supports read only external tables, so you can query from external tables, but you cannot insert to them, or run deletes or updates on them.

 Running queries directly on external data is most effectively used for things like one off querying.
 If you will be repeatedly querying data, the performance will usually be better if you insert the data into SQream DB first.